mzakyr42/sort-visualizer/README.md

 # sort-visualizer

-sort-visualizer is a sorting algorithm visualizer written in html,css, and js.
+sort-visualizer is a sorting algorithm visualizer written in html, css, and js.

 features:
 - multiple sorting algorihtm can run
 - info of swaps and comparisons (i don't guarantee it is accurate)
+- super ugly interface

 sorting algorithm that have been implemented are:
 1. Bubble Sort